TanLaura/BloomBuddy/README.md

   - navigation for results page
 - Results page (placeholder without connection to backend)

+- Currently Building a dataset for connection.
+- Testing nice-to-have function of having a map function to show nearby florist.

 ## To view the results
 **1. Clone/Pull from the github**
 - git clone https://github.com/url <br>